padthai-sketch/Project_Jeffrey-the-Real-Estate-RoboAdvisor/README.md

 **Data Sources (APIs, Datasets)**

-ACTRIS API from bridgedataoutput.com - the real estate data in Austin, TX from 2020
+ACTRIS Dataset from Bridge Interactive API - the real estate data in Austin, TX from 2020

 **Libraries**